 Research situations that are exempt from the REB review include the following.
 Note that the opinion of the appropriate REB should be sought if there is any doubt about the applicability of any of the below criteria.

 4.3.2: REB review is not required for research involving the observation of people in public places where there is no intervention or interaction on the part of the researcher, the targeted individuals or groups have no reasonable expectation of privacy, and the dissemination of research results would not allow for the identification of individuals.
-(TCPS, Article 2.3)
+TCPS 2 (2018), Article 2.3

 4.3.3: REB review is not required for research that relies exclusively on secondary use of anonymous information or anonymous human biological materials, provided that the results do not generate identifiable information.
-Refer to CREB Guidance Notes for Tissue Collection and Banking
+Refer to CREB Guidance Notes for Research Involving Human Biological Materials.

 Secondary use refers to the use in research of information originally collected for a purpose other than the current research purpose.
-(TCPS, Article 2.4) When this information was collected anonymously, it can be used for research purposes without REB review.
-(See GN #5 for a discussion on secondary use of data and biological information where REB review is required).
+TCPS 2 (2018), Article 2.4 When this information was collected anonymously, it can be used for research purposes without REB review.
+(See Guidance Note #5 for a discussion on secondary use of data and biological information where REB review is required).
 Examples of anonymous secondary use data may include datasets from a QA/QI survey or questionnaire where the participant's identity was never known.

 An intention to publish QA/QI results does not necessarily mean that the project needs REB review.
 If an academic journal requires REB oversight or review for publication, consult with the appropriate UBC REB prior to commencing the project.
 Each REB has different administrative processes in this regard.
 Note that many journals do not directly ask for REB approval but rather whether the activity meets the ethical requirements of the country.
-In these cases, if the project was truly QA/QI then an appropriate answer would be the following: Yes, under article 2.5 of the TCPS2, the overarching ethical framework for research involving human participants in Canada, QA/QI activities are exempt from Research Ethics Board review.
+In these cases, if the project was truly QA/QI then an appropriate answer would be the following: Yes, under article TCPS 2 (2018), Article 2.5, the overarching ethical framework for research involving human participants in Canada, QA/QI activities are exempt from Research Ethics Board review.

-Individual case reports do not meet the definition of research, they are considered to be a medical / educational activity.
-UBC's REBs expect that patients will be made aware that the author / investigator plans to create a report about their case which may be published.
+Individual case reports may not meet the definition of research, depending upon the intent of the report.
+Individual (single) or at most, two case reports may be considered a medical / educational activity, with no research intent, provided that they are not intended to be generalizable beyond the one or two incidents.
+Please contact your REB for a consultation and discussion if you are planning to conduct a case report.
+UBC REBs expect that patients will be made aware that the author / investigator plans to create a report about their case which may be published.
+Ideally a written consent to publish will be obtained.
 Case reports for REB purposes are a retrospective analysis of one or two clinical cases.
-If more than two cases are involved in the analytical activity, the activity will normally constitute "research" and be subject to review.
+If more than two cases are involved in the analytical activity, the activity will normally constitute "research" and be subject to ethics review.

-UBC also strives to use a proportionate approach for multi-jurisdictional studies, i.e. research studies that require review and approval by more than one Canadian research ethics board as a result of the requirements of the TCPS2 (TCPS2, Article 2.1.) or due to UBC's institutional policies.
+UBC also strives to use a proportionate approach for multi-jurisdictional studies, i.e. research studies that require review and approval by more than one Canadian research ethics board as a result of the requirements of the TCPS 2 (2018), Article 2.1 or due to UBC's institutional policies.
 UBC is implementing a variety of processes and entering into agreements with other Canadian Institutions in an effort to avoid duplicate ethical reviews of research; in particular, duplication of review by a fully convened UBC REB in circumstances where a research study has previously been reviewed by a fully convened REB at another Canadian institution.